Shoshana Borochov: Biography

 In 1938, Wilkin moved to serve in the British Intelligence headquarters in Tel Aviv.
 As an officer who had mastered Hebrew, Wilkin was considered a dangerous enemy, especially by the underground organizations who recognized his abilities and were afraid of him.
-Wilkin was involved in investigations and torture of the Irgun and Lehi members, and in raiding the Irgun headquarters in 1939, and was the right hand of Assistant Superintendent Geoffrey J. Morton, who on February 12, 1942 shot and killed Lehi commander Avraham Stern (Yair) by a pistol.
+Wilkin was involved in investigations and torture of the Irgun and Lehi members, and in raiding the Irgun headquarters in 1939, and was the right hand of Assistant Superintendent Geoffrey J. Morton, who on February 12, 1942 shot and killed Lehi commander Avraham Stern (Yair) with a pistol.

 The connection between them was widely known, and Shoshana received verbal and written threats.
 Her brother David was concerned because he had broadcast over the Haganah's underground radio station, and feared that Wilkin would turn him in.
 The director of the Agricultural Center demanded that she cut off her ties with Wilkin, and when she refused, he fired her from her job.
 In 1943, Wilkin moved to the Jerusalem police headquarters as the head of the Jewish department.
 He lived in the compound of the Romanian Orthodox Church on Shivtei Israel (Twelve Tribes of Israel) street in Jerusalem.